 Then you also get a sand wedge to deal with those challenging sand traps, just like a pro.
 And lastly, the blade putter that gives you all the accuracy and distance control you desire on your longer putts.
 So it comes as no surprise to also find out that the brand has added extra-comfort, dual compound grips.

-6. Confidence Golf Junior Golf Clubs Set for Kids
+6. Confidence Golf Junior Golf Clubs Set

 - Oversized driver head, thus easy to hit